iggredible/Learn-Vim/ch13_the_global_command.md

 console.log("three: ", three);
 ```

-You can quickly reduce each the long empty lines to one empty line.
-Run:
+You can quickly reduce the empty lines into one empty line with:

 ```
 :g/^$/,/./-1j